built in types

 Series

-The series provides a range of historical price data, the timeframe of which you indicate in the script parameters.
+The series provide a range of historical price data, whose timeframe you specify in the script parameters.
 For example:

-Meaning that with the close[1] index, the data of the previously closed candle is returned.
+This means that with the close[1] index, the data of the previously closed candle is returned.
 The close[2] series will return the value of 2 candles back, and so on.
-This data will help you create scripts, based on the analysis of the historical price values.
+This data will help you create scripts based on the analysis of the historical price values.

 More details on the Series are here.